Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 National Alliance on Mental Illness (NAMI) Alabama: Support groups and resources for mental health concerns.
 Learn more

-Persistent feelings of sadness, anxiety, or overwhelm; Difficulty concentrating or completing academic tasks; Changes in sleep or eating patterns; Social withdrawal or isolation; Increased use of alcohol or substances to cope; Academic performance decline; Thoughts of self-harm or suicide.
+Consider reaching out for support if you're experiencing: Persistent feelings of sadness, anxiety, or overwhelm; Difficulty concentrating or completing academic tasks; Changes in sleep or eating patterns; Social withdrawal or isolation; Increased use of alcohol or substances to cope; Academic performance decline; Thoughts of self-harm or suicide.

 Remember: Seeking help is a sign of strength, not weakness.
-Early intervention can prevent mental health challenges from affecting your academic success and wellbeing.
+Early intervention can prevent mental health challenges from severely affecting your academic success and wellbeing.

-Our Hybrid Teletherapy Approach
+Our Hybrid Teletherapy Model: Addressing Rural Access

 Research from the American Psychological Association highlights that accessible and flexible mental health services are crucial for college students, particularly for those in demanding programs like those at Tuskegee University.
 [Source: APA]